eurekayuan/SHINE/README.md

 # SHINE
-Official code for: "SHINE: Shielding Backdoors in Deep Reinforcement Learning"
+This repo contains code for: "SHINE: Shielding Backdoors in Deep Reinforcement Learning"